krayin/laravel-crm/README.md

 ### License

-Krayin CRM is a truly opensource CRM framework which will always be free under the [MIT License](https://github.com/krayin/laravel-crm/blob/master/LICENSE).
+Krayin CRM is a truly opensource CRM framework which will always be free under the [OSL-3.0 License](https://github.com/krayin/laravel-crm/blob/master/LICENSE.txt).

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Krayin CRM then please email us: mailto:sales@krayincrm.com.
+If you find any security vulnerability in Krayin CRM then please email us: sales@krayincrm.com.